|Tue, 14 Jan 2014 at||23:49 EST||(1167 days ago)|

 The Moon and Jupiter will make a close approach, passing within 4°51' of each other.
 The Moon will be 14 days old.

-From Newark (click to change), the pair will be visible in the evening sky.
-They will become visible at around 17:12 (EDT) as the dusk sky fades, 12° above your eastern horizon.
+From Newark (click to change), the pair will be visible in the evening sky, becoming accessible at around 17:12 (EDT) as the dusk sky fades, 12° above your eastern horizon.
 They will then reach its highest point in the sky at 23:19, 72° above your southern horizon.
 They will continue to be observable until around 06:01, when they sink to 7° above your north-western horizon.

 The pair will be too widely separated to fit within the field of view of a telescope, but will be visible to the naked eye or through a pair of binoculars.

 A graph of the angular separation between the Moon and Jupiter around the time of closest approach is available here.

 The positions of the two objects at the moment of closest approach will be as follows:

 The coordinates above are given in J2000.0.
 The pair will be at an angular separation of 168° from the Sun, which is in Sagittarius at this time of year.

 The circumstances of this event were computed using the DE405 planetary ephemeris published by the Jet Propulsion Laboratory (JPL).

 This event was automatically generated by searching the ephemeris for planetary alignments which are of interest to amateur astronomers, and the text above was generated based on an estimate of your location.